About the World Union for Progressive Judaism

 Of the 12 million Jews in the world today, nearly one-third live in countries where Jewish life is weak and where there are few opportunities for meaningful Jewish practice.
 It is the World Union's goal to ensure that all Jews have access to the vibrant Jewish life that can best inspire them spiritually and bring their communities together practically.
 We are committed to this sacred task.

-- 1,200 Progressive, Liberal, Reform and Reconstructionist congregations around the world.
+- 1,200 Progressive, Reform, Liberal and Reconstructionist congregations around the world.

-- 850 youths participating in weekly activities in 60 youth clubs in the former Soviet Union.
+- 1,000 youths participating in weekly activities in clubs across the former Soviet Union.

-- 3,000 Jewish, Christian and Muslim families receiving pre- holiday food assistance in Israel.
+- Over 5,000 Jewish, Christian and Muslim families receiving pre- holiday food assistance in Israel.

-- 45,000 family members reached through Progressive Judaismís pluralistic Jewish Studies program in Israeli public schools.
+- 50,000 family members reached through Progressive Judaism’s pluralistic Jewish Studies program in Israeli public schools.

 - 1,800,000 people affiliated with the World Union's constituent movements globally.

-* Argentina, Aruba, Australia, Austria, Bahamas, Belarus, Belgium, Brazil, Canada, Chile, China, Costa Rica, Cuba, Curacao, Czech Republic, Denmark, El Salvador, France, Germany, Guatemala, Hong Kong, Hungary, India, Ireland, Israel, Italy, Jamaica, Luxembourg, Mexico, The Netherlands, New Zealand, Panama, Poland, Puerto Rico, Russia, Singapore, South Africa, Spain, Surinam, Sweden, Switzerland, Ukraine, United Kingdom, United States.
+* Argentina, Aruba, Australia, Austria, Bahamas, Belarus, Belgium, Brazil, Canada, Chile, China, Costa Rica, Cuba, Curacao, Czech Republic, Denmark, Ecuador, El Salvador, France, Germany, Guatemala, Hong Kong, Hungary, India, Ireland, Israel, Italy, Jamaica, Japan, Latvia, Luxembourg, Mexico, The Netherlands, New Zealand, Panama, Peru, Poland, Puerto Rico, Russia, St. Thomas, Singapore, South Africa, Spain, Suriname, Sweden, Switzerland, Ukraine, United Kingdom, United States.